Ades Synagogue: Origins

 At turn of the 20th century, many members of Syria's Jewish community had emigrated to escape the economic downturn which followed the decline of the Ottoman Empire.
 While many settled in England, the United States or Latin America, some families moved to the Holy Land.
 Most community members were laborers, shopkeepers or merchants.

 After some time, the synagogue was officially established in 1901 by a community of Jews from Aleppo, Syria.
 It is named after two cousins who financed the building: Ovadiah Josiah Ades and Yosef Isaac Ades.
 Yosef Ades was a wealthy man with connections in the Ottoman administration and a member of the City Council of Jerusalem.
 The new synagogue was designed as a neighborhood institution, and, at the time, was considered one of the most beautiful synagogues in Jerusalem.
 Although solidly constructed, the synagogue suffered damage during World War I and the 1947–1949 Palestine war.
-The synagogue is attended by Aleppian Jews, and by many different types of Sephardic Jews (e.g. Kurdish); nevertheless, the liturgy of the congregation remains Aleppian in its purest form.
+The synagogue is attended by Aleppian Jews, and by many different types of Sephardic Jews; nevertheless, the liturgy of the congregation remains Aleppian in its purest form.